TDOC SHAREHOLDER ALERT: Jakubowitz Law Reminds Teladoc Shareholders of a Lead Plaintiff Deadline of August 5, 2022

-NEW YORK, July 15, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Teladoc Health, Inc. (NYSE: TDOC).
+NEW YORK , July 22, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Teladoc Health, Inc. (NYSE: TDOC).

 To receive updates on the lawsuit, fill out the form: